ktos/andro/README.md

 Everything in here is licensed under CC-BY-SA 4.0.
 If you would like to use Andro in any of your own creations, feel free to do that, but please attribute myself and possibly this repository.
 Game, book, movie?
-Absolutely no problem, it would be amazing to see Andro anywhere, but remeber that many of it make sense only including the culture of its speakers.
+Absolutely no problem, it would be amazing to see Andro anywhere, but remember that many of it make sense only including the culture of its speakers.

 ## The Language